How I can Help

 Overcoming phobias, Reducing anxiety & Stopping panic attacks

-EFT Tapping for Study Procrastination (final year university student)
+EFT for Study Procrastination (final year university student)

-Tapping Away Exam Stress and Procrastination (adult learner)
+EFT for Exam Stress and Procrastination (yoga instructor)

 FAQs